 What the client does with the pitchbooks (warning: this may cause some analysts and associates to cry)

 I’ve had the pleasure of getting to know a number of clients on the other side of the table over the last number of years and this is what happens when a member of senior management receives a presentation:

 Example: Larry is the Chief Financial Officer of large European telco

 - Larry’s Microsoft Outlook inbox new message alert goes off

 - Larry’s brain cells send off chemical signals which result in the following though: ‘one for the bin’

 - Those signals then make their way into Larry’s spinal cord and force Larry’s finger to hit the DELETE button!

-Larry receives market updates from over a dozen investment banks each week.
+Larry receives half a dozen market updates each week from various bankers.
 99% of the shit smells exactly the same, regardless of whether the author is a vegetarian or meet eater.
 Larry may read the first few pages but he will invariably, within seconds, either delete the e-mail or move it into a folder (i.e. cemetery) where it will rest peacefully alongside a multitude of docs representing wasted effort.
 Luckily these were soft copies, pdf-ed for the occasion.
 After all, there are in-person meetings which take place, where the bankers will bring anywhere from a few to a dozen or more pitchbook copies, in color no less.
 Oh, they are all binded; with a hardback; and with a transparent cover.

 In the years I spent at the bank, I’ve attended countless meetings and rarely was there one in which we went through a whole presentation with the client.
 The only slide these guys care for is the pricing page.